 We had 41 operating locations as of December 31, 2021.
 In the second quarter of 2022, we completed the acquisition of Atlantic Electric, LLC ("Atlantic"), which reports as a separate operating location.
-We had 42 operating locations as of September 30, 2022.
-Acquisitions are included in our results of operations from the respective acquisition
+We had 42 operating locations as of June 30, 2022.
+Acquisitions are included in our results of operations from the respective acquisition date.
+The same-store comparison from 2022 to 2021, as described below, excludes Atlantic, which was acquired on April 1, 2022, Amteck Holdco LLC ("Amteck"), which was acquired on August 1, 2021, Ivey Mechanical Company, LLC ("Ivey"), which was acquired on December 1, 2021 and MEP Holding Co., Inc. ("MEP Holdings"), which was acquired on December 31, 2021.
+An operating location is included in the same-store comparison on the first day it has comparable prior year operating data, except for immaterial acquisitions that are often absorbed and integrated with existing operations.

-Revenue-Revenue for the third quarter of 2022 increased \$286.1 million, or 34.3%, to \$1.12 billion compared to the same period in 2021.
-The increase included a 22.7% increase in revenue related to same-store activity and an 11.6% increase related to the Atlantic, Ivey, MEP Holdings and Amteck acquisitions.
-The same-store revenue growth was largely driven by strong market conditions, including the increase in our backlog, as well as the impact of inflation on our cost of goods sold that was passed on to our customers.
+Revenue-Revenue for the second quarter of 2022 increased \$304.1 million, or 42.6%, to \$1.02 billion compared to the same period in 2021.
+The increase included a 24.7% increase in revenue related to same-store activity and a 17.9% increase related to the Atlantic, Amteck, Ivey and MEP Holdings acquisitions.
+The same-store revenue growth was largely driven by strong market conditions including the increase in our backlog, as well as the impact of inflation on our cost of goods sold that were passed on to our customers.